 As parents, teachers, and coaches, how do we want our children to face challenges, trials, and failures?

 It seems counter-intuitive, but the messages we send as adults to children about success can often cause them to fall into the fixed mindset as their success breeds a fear of failure.
 If success means they are smart/talented/brilliant/athletic etc., then failure means they are the opposite of all those things.

 We don’t gift our children with confidence by praising their brains and talent indiscriminately.
 In fact, we increase their self-doubt when faced with challenges to both their intellect and abilities.

 Nurturing a growth mindset

 So what then?
 What language do we use to promote a growth-oriented mindset in our children, students, and athletes?

 “If parents want to give their children a gift, the best thing they can do is to teach their children to love challenges, be intrigued by mistakes, enjoy effort, seek new strategies, and keep on learning.
 That way their children don’t have to be slaves of praise.
 They will have a lifelong way to build and repair their own confidence.”

 As coaches and parents, we praise the process and connect it to the outcomes – the successes and the failures, always helping to tweak the process to, well, grow.
-We help our children develop new strategies when old ones aren’t working, continuing with our focus on the
+We help our children develop new strategies when old ones aren’t working, continuing with our focus on their effort, application, and experience.

 We here at One with the Water want you and your children to live life rising to meet ever more difficult challenges.
-Swim with us and you’ll see how effort, practice and persistence can help you become one with the water.
+Swim with us and you’ll see how hard work, practice and persistence can help you become one with the water.